Field-tested gear

 April 2, 2026 · 10 min read

 You can start camping with gear you might already own.
-This guide shows exactly what to buy and what to skip to camp for under $200 total.
+This guide shows exactly what to buy and what to skip to get a complete setup for a fraction of what a gear shop will sell you.

 Total Setup Cost